NJIT-WIS/project-management-github-activity/README.md

 4. Kubernetes[2]
 5. Elastic Search Indexing[1]
 6. Cloud Deployment[1]
-7. i want to know elastic search indexing
+7. i want to know elastic search indexing[1]
-8. i want to know linux
+8. i want to know linux[1]
-9. i want to know git stash
+9. i want to know git stash[1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL